marcoantonioni/cp4ba-idp-ldap/README.md

 # cp4ba-idp-ldap

+Utilities for IBM Cloud Pak® for Business Automation

 This repository contains a series of examples and tools for creating and configuring a containerized LDAP server and configuring federated IDP in a IBM Cloud Pak deployed using Foundational services v4.x